 For some, especially people with diabetes the caloric content of ure-Na is important.
 Each sachet of ure-Na contains less than 15 calories.
 The calories are derived from the maltodextrin.

 Frequently Asked Questions

-A: ure-Na may be covered by health insurance through Prior Authorization.
+A: ure-Na may be covered by health insurance via coverage on the medical side of insurance through Prior Authorization.
+See the Insurance section for more information.
 If ure-Na is not covered by insurance, it may be a tax deductible qualified medical expense.

 For patients with VA benefits, ure-Na is on the VANF (VA National Formulary).
-Ure-Na is listed as: UREA 15GM/PKT/PWDR,ORAL.
+Ure-Na is listed as: UREA,PWDR

 A: The European guidelines* on the use if urea recommend a dose of 0.25-0.50g/Kg (a 140lb person then would take 15.75 - 31.5g) UpToDate discusses a daily dose of 30g of urea.